polystruct/creative/docs/datapack/structure.md

 definitions:

 - `polystruct:road_level0` is for the main road.
-Level-0 roads are allowed to turn left or right, or split, at which point the road becomes a Level-1 road.
+Level-0 roads are allowed to turn left or right, or split, at which point the road becomes a level-1 road.
 - `polystruct:road_level1` only contains straight roads.
-The intention of a Level-1 road is that it is equally significant as a Level-0 road (e.g. 3 blocks wide).
+The intention of a level-1 road is that it is equally significant as a level-0 road (e.g. 3 blocks wide).
 - `polystruct:road_level2` only contains straight roads.
-These are smaller roads than Level-1 roads.
+These are smaller roads than level-1 roads.

+It isn't necessary to have all three levels at play.
+Some of my villages only have level09 and level-1 roads.

+### Decoration

+Decoration is defined in the `decors.json` file.
+Connectors for decoration use the following definitions:

+- `polystruct:lamp` is a lamppost or other means of recurring lighting within a village.
+Jigsaws here must be aligned, and the idea is that a north-facing build has its light directed eastward (right hand side).
+Make sure that both jigsaws are set to "Aligned"!

 ### Triggering full builds